 - MEAT STEW: Make tender, juicy meats and stews.
 Add longer cooking times for “fall off the bone” tenderness.

-- POULTY: Whether roasting a whole chicken or quickly cooking chicken pieces, this mode cooks it perfectly.
+- POULTRY: Whether roasting a whole chicken or quickly cooking chicken pieces, this mode cooks it perfectly.

 - RICE/RISOTTO: Suitable for cooking all types of rice.